kin4stat/kthook/README.md

 ### Basics

 Creating hook and binding callback \
-In a simple hook object, the before event can return true to continue execution, or false to abort(useful in hooks with void return type) \
+All callbacks are given a reference to kthook as the first argument.
+You can get return address and trampoline pointer from hook object. \
-All hooks are installed after object creation by default
+Hooks are installed after construction by default(last parameter can be set to false to prevent this)

 ```cpp
 int main() {